thibaudcathala/auto_makefile/README.md

 - [Examples](#examples)
 - [Contributing](#contributing)

-`⭐ Don't forget to put a star if you like the projectt !`
+`⭐ Don't forget to put a star if you like the project !`

 ## Installation